starbeamjs/starbeam/workspace/docs/src/content/docs/reference/resources.md

 - Setup creates the stable value.
 - Sync work is scheduled by the caller or framework adapter.
-- Sync cleanup runs before the next sync and when the owner finalizes.
+- Sync cleanup is the normal place to stop external work.
+It runs before the next sync and when the owner finalizes.
 - Finalizers run when the owning scope finalizes.
+They are for lower-level scope finalization, not for timely teardown of sockets, timers, observers, or subscriptions created during setup.
 - Child resources sync after their parent.

 ## Related docs